 A tenant representation specialist manages every detail and advises clients on the lowest risk strategy to ensure that they never face unexpected and costly surprises.

 But there's really only one way that landlords (and their investors) measure success, and that's through occupancy.
 In our experience, we've found that if we can bring a great tenant, most landlords will be more than happy to pay our fee – no conflicts of interest.

 That frees you up to funnel your limited capital into what matters most: your business.

 If you're dealing with a real estate agent or broker, remember this: They do not work for you; they work for the landlord.
 While these agencies may have a 'dedicated department' for tenant representation, building owners employ their firm to fill vacant space on favourable terms.

 To put it into perspective, according to PCA, in Sydney CBD alone, the top five agencies with an in-house tenant rep division are also currently leasing 350K+sqm of the total circa 500K+sqm of vacant space.
-And in the past, these agencies have leased 4M+ sqm of the total 7M+ sqm available.
-So, while they may claim to also represent tenants, it's clear that the majority of their work is done on behalf of building owners.
+So, while they may also represent tenants, it's clear that the majority of their work is done on behalf of building owners.

 What’s more, these days, every transaction sets a new bar.
 And in today’s climate, anything is negotiable; the devil really is in the detail, and outcomes rely heavily on the experience you bring to the negotiating table.
 (Read more on why using a Tenant Rep is more valuable than ever before.)

 That's because agents have an information advantage.
-They bring expert knowledge of buildings, markets, trends, and upcoming stock and typically undertake multiple negotiations every year (often concurrently).
+They bring expert knowledge of buildings, markets, trends, and upcoming stock and typically undertake multiple negotiations on a daily basis.

 So, if you're unrepresented and not an expert negotiator in commercial real estate, you'll enter negotiations at a grave disadvantage.